GeoRC: A Benchmark for Geolocation Reasoning Chains: Related Work

 \section{Related Work}

-Several prior works have explored both the generation of reasoning chains and evaluation of VLMs on the geolocation task.
-GeoReasoner \cite{geoReasoner} is a large Vision Language Model that is trained predominantly on Google Street View images and textual clues from geolocalization games including GeoGuessr \cite{geoguessr2013} and Tuxun \cite{tuxunfun}.
-However, their reasoning is learned by the model from unstructured raw textual clues that are limited to facts about locations posted by the communities within the games.
-Furthermore, the image-text pairs are presented in a fixed question and answer format, the answers for which are filtered and generated by a different model, not by a human expert.
-In contrast, we propose human-written structured reasoning chains that are non-exhaustive, unconstrained and structured, identifying multiple pieces of evidence for reasoning about an image's location.
-Another work, GeoChain \cite{geoChain}, is similar as its data is not human written, constrained and is exhaustive because it evaluates the reasoning capabilities using a fixed set of 21 questions shared across the entire dataset covering only 4 categories.
-GeoChain additionally utilizes a semantic segmentation model to derive answers to a fixed set of questions about the scene.
-Scene attributes outside of the semantic class labels do not aid geolocation reasoning.
+Several prior works have explored both the generation of reasoning chains and the evaluation of VLMs on the geolocation task by analyzing individual clues.
+A summary of the comparison to related work is shown in \Cref{related_work_comparison}.
+GeoReasoner \cite{geoReasoner} is a large Vision Language Model that is trained predominantly on Google Street View images and textual clues from geolocalization games, including GeoGuessr \cite{geoguessr2013} and Tuxun \cite{tuxunfun}.
+However, their reasoning is learned by the model from unstructured textual clues that are limited to facts about locations posted by the communities within the games.
+Furthermore, the image-text pairs are presented in a fixed question and answer format, for which the answers are filtered and generated by a different model, not by a human expert.
+In contrast, we propose human-written structured reasoning chains that are non-exhaustive, unconstrained, and structured, identifying multiple pieces of evidence for reasoning about an image's location.
+Another work, GeoChain \cite{geoChain}, is similar as its data is not human written, constrained, and exhaustive, as it evaluates the reasoning capabilities using a fixed set of 21 questions over four categories shared across the entire dataset.
+GeoChain additionally utilizes a semantic segmentation model to derive answers to a fixed set of questions about the scene, limiting reasoning evaluation to the categories identified by the model.
 We distinguish ourselves by not confining our approach to fixed categories, utilizing chains written by expert GeoGuessr players that encapsulate unique and creative attributes, devoid of any semantic analyzer.

+Other works have explored utilizing open-ended reasoning chains to improve or evaluate VLM geolocation capabilities, but primarily differ from our work in data sourcing and evaluation rigor.
+GRE30K \cite{gre30k} and MP16-Reason \cite{mp16Reason} source synthetic reasoning chains by prompting VLMs with data from the MP16 dataset \cite{larson2017benchmarking}, utilizing these reasoning traces as supervision for training geolocation reasoning models, and in the former case, evaluation via GPT-4o, RefCLIPScore, and BERTScore.
+Other approaches source human reasoning chains ``in-the-wild'' from social media: GeoExplain \cite{geoExplain} builds a dataset by scraping Reddit comments, while NAVIg \cite{navig} scrapes YouTube video transcripts.
+Due to an additional focus on model supervision, these reasoning chains are naturally unstructured and are evaluated with uncalibrated metrics such as ROUGE, BLEU, and BERTScore.